Student Learning Goals

 The eight principal goals for SVSU’s Geography minors are:

-- to understand the synergism between Physical Geography (geology, biogeography, and climatology) and Human Geography (social science, humanities);
+- To understand the synergism between Physical Geography (aspects of the physical Earth) and Human Geography (aspects of human societies).

-- to expose students to at least one set of Geospatial Techniques (Geographic Information Systems, Remote Sensing);
+- To understand the theory and application of at least one set of Geospatial Techniques (Geographic Information Systems, Remote Sensing), including understanding the strengths and shortcomings of its application.

-- a. to be able to collect and critique literature on a wide range of geographic topics;
+- To be able to collect and critique literature on a wide range of geographic topics.

-b. to be able to acquire, interpret, and manipulate information from a variety of databases (e.g. Census, Satellite Imagery, etc.)
+- To be able to acquire, interpret, and manipulate information from a variety of sources (e.g. Census, Satellite Imagery, etc.).

 In addition, the curriculum for the geography minor for teacher certification is aligned with national and Michigan standards.
 For more information on Michigan standards, see the MTTC (Michigan Test for Teacher Certification) study guide for geography (008).